Serials Holdings List

 Distinctive titles are entered directly under title (e.g. Circle,

 Diplomatic script or Gay agenda.)
 A title which begins with an acronym for

 a subtitle following (e.g. OGT: Otago gaily times) will be entered under

 the acronym, as if it were a distinctive title.

 All serials in the LAGANZ collection are fully catalogued, with subject and geographic tracings in the dictionary catalogue, available on site in the Library.
 At a future date short descriptive annotations will be added as a separate exercise.

 Each title change is recorded as a separate entry, with connecting supersession notes to the title preceding or following (so called "successive title" entry principle).
 Each entry includes as much bibliographical information (starting dates, supersession notes, ISSN information etc) as has been traceable, but because many lesbian and gay serials are not widely distributed and do not come to the attention of national bibliographic agencies, such information is often difficult to trace.
 Furthermore because the holdings of the Lesbian and Gay Archives of New Zealand are often fragmentary it is impossible to give full bibliographic information for many titles.

 As additional information comes to our attention we will include it in future editions of this list.
 The collection is still growing, although not so fast as in the heydays of the gay and lesbian movement.

 Support of the GABA Charitable Trust

-The trustees and curators of LAGANZ would like to acknowledge the support of the GABA Charitable Trust (Auckland) which funded the project to publish the Serials List on this website.
+The trustees and curators of LAGANZ would like to acknowledge the support of the GABA Charitable Trust (Auckland) (now called The Rainbow New Zealand Charitable Trust) which funded the project to publish the Serials List on this website.